Top things found in human skin (vs in reconstructed human skin models)

 The presence of functional skin resident immune cells

-Finally, in addition to defending the host against damaging or potentially damaging environmental cues, the immune system might have additional important functions in the regulation of tissue homeostasis and physiological processes that will be absent in reconstructed human skin models.
+Finally, in addition to defending the host against damaging or potentially damaging environmental cues, the immune system plays a critical role in maintaining skin homeostasis.
+Through interactions with other skin cells, it adapts to environmental changes.
+These interactions are currently absent in reconstructed skin models.

 Figure 3.
 Histology (hematoxylin–eosin staining) of (a) native skin (biopsy), (b) reconstructed human epidermis (RhE) on a polycarbonate filter, (c) reconstructed epidermis on fibroblast-populated dermis (RhS), and (d) An HLA-DR immunohistochemical staining of MUTZ-LC integrated in reconstructed epidermis on fibroblast-populated collagen hydrogel (RhS-LC) (stratum corneum was lost during immunohistochemical staining procedure).
 Modified from (18).